univention/univention-corporate-server/doc/release-notes/index.rst

 as well as, various improvements and bug fixes.
 Here is an overview of the most important changes:

-* Single Sign-On (SSO) is a central element of integrated identity & access management (IAM).
+* Single sign-on (SSO) is a central element of integrated identity and access management (IAM).
 The Nubus Identity Provider already supports the most important protocols, SAML and OpenID Connect (OIDC).
 With Univention Corporate Server 5.0-9, OIDC is now also available for the UCS web interfaces, in particular the portal and the Univention Management Console (UMC).
 In addition to the migration to the newer SSO mechanism, OIDC in UCS 5.0-9 enables new functions such as the “Back-channel Logout”, which supports